percona/pmm-managed/CONTRIBUTING.md

 PERCONA_TEST_CHECKS_INTERVAL=10s # set it to any low duration to execute checks quickly
 ```
 * Setup the devcontainer using `make env-up` and run your changes inside it by running `make env` and then`make run`.
-* Follow the steps in the previous section to set up instances for monitoring.
+* Follow the steps in the [Add Instances for Monitoring](#add-instances-for-monitoring) to set up instances for monitoring.
 * Go to the PMM dashboard and enable STT in `PMM Settings -> Advanced Settings`.
 * Any failed checks will produce result on the dashboard.